-The VLCT Municipal Assistance Center (MAC) provides local officials with legal and technical assistance, training, and consulting services to help them carry out their statutory responsibilities and serve their citizens.
-MAC also publishes handbooks for all major town officers, model documents to facilitate current municipal practices, and annual surveys on municipal salaries and benefits.
-MAC staff have diverse backgrounds in public administration, municipal law, land use, public finance, and research methods.
+Founded in 2003, the VLCT Municipal Assistance Center (MAC) provides local officials with legal and technical assistance, consulting services, and educational workshops that increase the ability of local officials to serve their citizens.
+The Center also publishes handbooks for all major town officers and annual surveys on municipal salaries and benefits and current municipal practices.
+MAC staff have diverse backgrounds in public administration, municipal law, human resources, public finance, and planning and zoning.